 4. The best part is each result shows the claim mapping.
-That means, the relevant section in the prior art document that matches with the invention query.
-This makes it super easy for the researcher to look for matching elements between invention and the result.
+That means the relevant section in the prior art document matches the invention query.
+This makes it super easy for the researcher to look for matching elements between the invention and the result.

-- Save – Just like you bookmark the webpages, you can save the results.
+- Save – Like you bookmark the web pages, you can save the results.
 Saved results are available for your future reference.

 - Find Similar – This option helps in further refining the search results.
-As the name suggests you get to see 10 more similar results matching that selected result.
+As the name suggests, you get to see ten more similar results matching that selected result.

 - Feedback – With a thumbs up or thumbs down, you can give feedback on the relevancy of the result.

 6. If this has given you a decent idea of how you can use PQAI to conduct a prior art search.
 Go ahead and give it a try!